seinecle/blog/_posts/2023-08-21-i18n-localized-jakarta-ee-jsf-app-with-static-files-outside-war.md

 This is a somewhat technical post on how I proceeded, and the gains it brought.

 # Why externalizing the translations outside the app?
-Java makes it very easy to create a localized web app, see my previous blog post on [how I translated nocodefunctions in 107 languages quickly and at not cost](https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/).
+Java makes it very easy to create a localized web app, see my previous blog post on [how I translated nocodefunctions in 107 languages quickly and at no cost](https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/).

 One of my key objectives for nocodefunctions is to make it painless to maintain and easy to extend with new features: best insurance for the longevity of the project.
 This broad objective is served by several tactical goals: